at0g/nunjucks-loader/readme.md

 If you **are using custom async filters and/or extensions**, you will need to do the following:

 - Create a file to configure the environment.
-This should export a function that receives the nunjucks environment
+This should export a function that receives the nunjucks environment as its first argument
-- Add the path to the configuration file to the loader config in webpack.config.js
+- Add a `config` key to the nunjucks-loader query in webpack.config.js

 ``` javascript
 // file: src/nunjucks.config.js